Two dive sites in Boracay not to miss: Yapak-1 and Yapak-2.

 Diving at the Yapak dive sites in Boracay.

 It's a dive from a boat!
-So, if there is a strong current you will do a negative enter to go down as quickly as possible while you are teaming with every one during the descent, else (no current) you can do your back roll, and wait the team at the surface before diving down with the team.
+So, if there is a strong current, you will do a negative entry to go down as quickly as possible while teaming with every one during the descent.
+If there is no current, you can do your back roll and wait for the team at the surface before diving down altogether.

-The top of the wall is covered of many species of colorful corals as well as the wall itself where you will see damsel, anemofishes, groupers and snappers.
+The top of the wall is covered with many species of colorful corals, as well as the wall itself where you will see damsels, anemofishes, groupers, and snappers.

-All this biodiversity attracts some white tips sharks and grey sharks.
+All this biodiversity attracts some whitetip reef sharks and grey sharks.
 You might also encounter some sea turtles in the area.

 Our thoughts about diving at Yapak in Boracay.